Hong Kong University of Science and Technology: Academic complexes

+Academic activities are mainly conducted in the Academic Building, which contains 10 lecture theaters (A–H, J–K), a multitude of classrooms, laboratories and administrative offices.
+The lecture theaters can accommodate classes of up to 450 students and offer audiovisual equipment.
+In addition, an information center and a souvenir shop can be found at the Piazza.
+The semi-outdoor Hong Kong Jockey Club Atrium located near the main entrance of the campus serves as the focal point of campus life, and is where major events such as student societies recruitment, performances, and (before the Shaw Auditorium opened) congregations are staged.

 Prior to 2013, offices and classrooms of all of the four schools were grouped under the same roof in the Academic Building.
 With the completion of the Lee Shau Kee Business Building (LSK) in 2013, most facilities for the School of Business and Management have relocated from the Academic Building.
-Opened in 2015, the Cheng Yu Tung Building (CYT) afforded the other schools with a lecture theatre (L), additional classrooms and laboratories.
+Opened in 2015, the Cheng Yu Tung Building (CYT) afforded the other schools with a lecture theater (L), additional classrooms and laboratories.

 Located at the southern tip of the campus, the Lo Ka Chung Building houses the HKUST Jockey Club Institute of Advanced Study (IAS).
-The adjacent Conference Lodge, managed by the hotel-operating arm of Chinachem Group offers on-campus accommodations for conference attendees and official guests of the university.
+The adjacent Conference Lodge, managed by the hotel-operating arm of Chinachem Group offers on-campus accommodation for conference attendees and official guests of the university.